BadBoiLabs/Cannon-rs/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Cannon-rs aims to support the emerging number of projects using Rust to develop provable programs for Optimism Cannon.
-This is the evolution of the rust-cannon-template supported by the Optimism RetroPGG round 2.
+This is the evolution of the rust-cannon-template supported by the Optimism RetroPGF round 2.

 Advantages of using Rust are: